 Health care and services

-We provide you with health care services at 7 locations in Michigan and northwestern Ohio.
-Facilities include our LTC Charles S. Kettles VA Medical Center in Ann Arbor and 6 outpatient clinics in Flint, Jackson, and Ann Arbor, Michigan; and Toledo, Ohio.
+We provide you with health care services at nine locations in Michigan and northwestern Ohio.
+Facilities include our LTC Charles S. Kettles VA Medical Center in Ann Arbor and eight outpatient clinics in Adrian, Ann Arbor, Canton, Howell, Flint, Jackson, and Toledo and a Fisher House on the medical center campus.
 To learn more about the services each location offers, visit the VA Ann Arbor health services page.

 Research and development